Do you need to file Form 945? Here's when it applies and how to file

 4. Not reconciling with information returns.
 Form 945 withholding relates to payments reported on other forms.
 Backup withholding connects to Forms 1099.
 Pension withholding connects to Form 1099-R. If your information return totals do not align with your Form 945 totals, something is wrong.

 If you applied backup withholding to any contractor or vendor payment, yes.
-Suppose you made pension or retirement distributions with withholding, yes, if you made any other payment type subject to non-payroll withholding, yes.
+If you made pension or retirement distributions with withholding, yes.
+If you made any other payment type subject to non-payroll withholding, yes.

 If none of these situations apply, you have no Form 945 obligation.
 The form is not a general information return.
-It reports explicitly withholding that you collected and must account for.
+It reports specifically the withholding you collected and must account for.

 For businesses that have filing obligations, the annual withholding return is another piece of the compliance picture.
 File it on time, match it to your deposits, and reconcile it against your information returns.
 The IRS expects these pieces to fit together, and making sure they do keeps your business in good standing.